openstack/python-keystoneclient/doc/source/middlewarearchitecture.rst

 Caching for improved response
 -----------------------------

-In order to prevent every service request, the middleware may be configured to utilize a cache, and the keystone API returns the tokens with an expiration (configurable in duration on the keystone service).
-The middleware supports memcache based caching.
+In order to prevent excessive requests and validations, the middleware uses an in-memory cache for the tokens the keystone API returns.
+Keep in mind that invalidated tokens may continue to work if they are still in the token cache, so token_cache_time is configurable.
+For larger deployments, the middleware also supports memcache based caching.

 * ``memcache_servers``: (optonal) if defined, the memcache server(s) to use for cacheing.
 It will be ignored if Swift MemcacheRing is used instead.
-* ``token_cache_time``: (optional, default 300 seconds) Only valid if
+* ``token_cache_time``: (optional, default 300 seconds) Set to -1 to disable
-  memcache_servers is defined.
+  caching completely.

 When deploying auth_token middleware with Swift, user may elect to use Swift MemcacheRing instead of the local Keystone memcache.